Q&A with Deena Slockett, MBA, RT(R)(M), Radiology Educator at Florida Hospital College of Health Sciences in Orlando, Florida

 Q: What is the most rewarding part of your position?
 What is the most rewarding part of working with students?

 A: Students are immersed in the program from day one.
 The educational curriculum is rigorous, in some cases a steep learning curve, and a demanding schedule all come at a price.
 Students must discover how to balance work, life and a myriad of other responsibilities to be successful in a professional program.
 To assist the student in navigating their career path and see them emerge just a few years later as competent and professional radiographers is rewarding.

 Q: What is the most important thing you've learned over the course of your career?

-Q: What advice do you have for others thinking of entering your specialty?
+Q: What advice do you have for others thinking of entering radiology education?

-Q: How has working in bone densitometry allowed you to grow professionally?
+Q: Has working in education allowed you to grow professionally?

 Q: If you could sum up your job in one word, what would it be and why?

 A: Leader.
 You don't need a title, a job description or a diploma to be a leader.
 This quality is the core of who I am.
 I seek to lead; but first I must follow.